laidbackware/laidbackware.github.io/docs/cloud-foundry/bosh/relocating-vms.md

 ### Move the disks to the shared datastore

-This step upload the stemcell to the new datastore, re-create the VMs with ephemeral snapshots from the new datastore, attach new disks from the new datastores to copy persistent data and finally detach the source persistent disk.
+This step will upload the stemcell to the new datastore, re-create the VMs with ephemeral snapshots from the new datastore, attach new disks from the new datastores to copy persistent data and finally detach the source persistent disk.

 - Update the persistent disk and ephemeral disk on the Bosh director "vCenter Config" tab to the migration datastore
 - On the "Director Config" tab check `Recreate VMs deployed by the BOSH Director`